 - Regular follow-up with the client should be done for long dues outstanding.

-- Ageing schedules should be circulated to management so that appropriate and timely action can be taken by them
+- Aging schedules should be circulated to management so that appropriate and timely action can be taken by them

 Accounts payable management

-In everyday routine, we call these payments as vendor payments.
+In the everyday routine, we call these payments as vendor payments.
 Companies do not take vendor payments seriously as they hit their bank account.
-But these are equally important as they will stop supplying goods / services.
+But these are equally important as they will stop supplying goods/services.
 Goodwill of the organization also gets spoilt in the market.
 This will affect the working capital in the long run as the organization will not get credit facility, discounts, negotiation power, etc.

 Balance should be maintained between accounts receivable and payable to have optimum utilization of working capital.

 Some of the controls which a company should have in place to have optimum working capital are:

 - A daily limit should be set for payments to be processed and the same should be tracked through daily dashboards for cheques issued – cleared & pending